-Recommend Library JPA Operations Committee approve the Use Authorization and Release of Liability waivers and authorize library staff to develop additional equipmentspecific waivers as needed.
+Recommend Library JPA Governing Board approve the Use Authorization and Release of Liability waivers and authorize library staff to develop additional equipment- specific waivers as needed.
+Operations Committee members present at the June 4, 2019, meeting concurred with this recommendation.